Congratulations! You’re the proud owner of a Queen of the Night orchid cactus cutting.

 This simple technique will work with most Epiphyllums, so plant up as many as you can get from your piece.
 Once the cuttings strike it’s time to move them

-with a full moon.
+time to coincide with a full moon.

 When choosing a position for your Queen of the Night it’s worth keeping in mind the growth habit of your particular species.
-E. strictum, for instance,
+E. strictum, for

-hand is rangier and loves climbing trees.
+on the other hand is rangier and loves climbing trees.
 It’s a good bed fellow with a large frangipani, or Jacaranda, flowering in opposite seasons.